fjblau/kesslergame/.zenflow/tasks/memory-tweaks-fab7/spec.md

 2. **DRV Limit Test**
    - Start game with easy difficulty
-   - Launch DRVs into LEO until reaching 4 in that layer
+   - Launch DRVs into LEO until reaching 5 in that layer
    - Verify launch button becomes disabled for LEO only
    - Verify can still launch to MEO and GEO
-   - Launch 3 to MEO and 3 to GEO (10 total)
+   - Launch 5 to MEO and 5 to GEO (15 total)
-   - Verify all launch buttons disabled at 10 total
+   - Verify all launch buttons disabled at 15 total
    - Verify UI feedback shows limit reached
-   - Verify game remains responsive with 10 DRVs
+   - **CRITICAL**: Verify game remains responsive with 15 DRVs (should be smooth with optimizations)

 3. **Debris Per Collision Limit**
    - Open Configuration panel